 By default, GNOME displays the

 /etc/motd file for several seconds after you log in via GDM.
 The best way to eliminate this delay is to remove the unnecessary

-/etc/motd -- it contains information related to when your stage3 was built:
+/etc/motd file, which only contains information related to when your stage3 was built:

 # rm /etc/motd

 By default, after installing Gnome, GDM is not enabled.
 To enable GDM, edit

 /etc/conf.d/xdm and set the